sinanugur/easydecon/docs/workflow.md

 ## Phase 1

 Phase 1 asks whether a marker group is plausible at each spatial location.
-It aggregates expression for the Phase 1 markers and thresholds the resulting signal.
+It aggregates expression for the Phase 1 markers and, by default, compares the signal with a random-gene permutation null.
+Quantile filtering is available for fast exploratory runs, and NB filtering is available for specialized raw-count workflows.
 The workflow row-normalizes non-negative Phase 1 output into `priors_df`.

 See [Phase 1](phase1.md).